Windows 11 24H2 Wi-Fi Keeps Disconnecting: Fixes That Work in 2026

 Further Readings

-If your smart plug keeps disconnecting or won’t respond, these guides cover the most common Wi-Fi and network fixes.
+If your smart plug keeps disconnecting or will not respond, these guides cover common Wi-Fi and network fixes.

 Abdul Basit